CHODDEVOPS/Polling-bot/README.md

 `make shell`

-# How to user User repository
+# How to use User repository

 Make sure you have google credentials file in the root of the project named `google.json`.